properfish/wiki.in-depth.ddv-core/README.md

 - Changelog

 ### Credits / Attributions
+- LongJonSiIver, for uncovering the first many rounds of data about the game.
 - aedenthorn, for their initial exhaustive efforts into modding the game, and their uploads / releases of the source code for said projects.
 - Kaetokid, for always complaining alongside me over how broken the base game is.
-- Romi, for helping determine the actual specifics of what's broken and what's not
+- Romi, for helping determine the actual specifics of what's broken and what's not.
-- the FRANDS - you know who you are 💖
+- the FRANDS - you know who you are 💖.
-- MarbleMadmax, Explicable, Princess Félicie, lizz for their tireless efforts poking and prodding the game to see what falls out
+- MarbleMadmax, Explicable, Princess Félicie, lizz for their tireless efforts poking and prodding the game to see what falls out.

 ### Features